Logius-standaarden/authzen-nlgov/sections/information-model.md

 An Action is the type of access that the requester intends to perform.

-Action is a JSON ([[RFC8259]]) object that contains a REQUIRED `name` key with a `string` value, and an OPTIONAL `properties` key with a JSON object value. <span class="nlgov-add">The Action MAY contain [[JSON-LD11]] keys starting with the `@`-symbol.</span>
+Action is an object that contains a REQUIRED `name` key with a string value, and an OPTIONAL `properties` key with an object value.

 `name`:
 : REQUIRED.
-The name of the Action.
+A string value containing the name of the Action.

 `properties`:
 : OPTIONAL.
-A JSON object containing any number of key-value pairs, which can be used to express additional properties of an Action.
+An object which can be used to express additional attributes of an Action.

+### Action Properties {#action-properties}

+Similarly to the Subject and Resource properties, the PEP can also provide attributes for the Action in the properties field.

+Such attributes can include, but are not limited to, parameters of the action that is being requested.

+<span class="nlgov-add">To increase interoperability, a few common properties are specified below:</span>

+#### <span class="nlgov-add">Processing Activity identifiers</span>

+<span class="nlgov-add">Under Dutch and EU legislation processing of personal data should be described in a Record of Processing Activities.
+In certain cases, e.g. when a single system processes data for multiple different processing activities, a relation to the processing activity MAY be included.</span>

+<span class="nlgov-add"><p class="note">The processing activity identifier should only be used within the context of an organization and SHOULD NOT cross organizational boundaries.</p></span>

+<span class="nlgov-add">When included, the reference to the processing activity SHOULD be included using the following key:</span>

+<span class="nlgov-add">`processing_activity_id`:
+: REQUIRED.
+A string value containing the URI of the processing activity within a Processing Activity registry. </span>

+#### <span class="nlgov-add">Algorithm identifier</span>

+<span class="nlgov-add">When data is processed as part of an algorithm in a public registry, such as "Het Algoritmeregister")[https://algoritmes.overheid.nl/] a reference to the relevant algorithm MAY be included.</span>

+<span class="nlgov-add"><p class="note">The algorithm identifier should only be used within the context of an organization and SHOULD NOT cross organizational boundaries.</p></span>

+<span class="nlgov-add">When included, the reference to the algorithm SHOULD be included using the following key:</span>

+<span class="nlgov-add">`algorithm_id`:
+: REQUIRED.
+A string value containing the URI of the algorithm in an algorithm registry, such as ("Het Algoritmeregister")[https://algoritmes.overheid.nl/]</span>

+### Examples (non-normative) {#action-examples}

 The following is a non-normative example of an action: